CUBRID/cubrid-manual/en/sql/dblink.rst

 .. note::

-        For reference, in the example above, the driver names are "MySQL ODBC 8.0 Unicode Driver" and "Oracle 11g ODBC driver", "mariadb odbc 3.1.13 driver" respectively.
+        For reference, in the example above, the driver names are "MySQL ODBC 8.0 Unicode Driver", "Oracle 11g ODBC driver" and "mariadb odbc 3.1.13 driver" respectively.

 Oracle Setting for DBLink